Above, Leopold Weissenberg, 1910. Source: Werner Weissenberg, pers. archive, copyright retained

-In the ITS, there is a single unindexed card that refers to grandfather, in the section for the Reichsvertretung der Juden in Deutschland.
+In the ITS/Arolsen Archives, there is a single card that refers to grandfather, in the section for the Reichsvertretung der Juden in Deutschland.
 It is a Gleiwitz synagogue record of his death.

-To date, we have not managed to find out where grandfather was buried, although we now know that he died in Hindenburg: it was inserted on his birth certificate, enlarged below.
+To date, we have not managed to find out where grandfather was buried, although we now know that he died in Hindenburg: it was inserted on his registration of birth, enlarged below.

 On our recent visit to Poland in May 2016, we visited the archive at Hindenburg / Zabrze, below.

-Although we arrived past closing time, they very kindly agreed to find our document, as we knew the exact details from Leopold’s birth certificate (see image above).
+Although we arrived past closing time, they very kindly agreed to find our document, as we knew the exact details from Leopold’s birth registration document (see image at the start of this page).
 We very much appreciated this, as we didn’t have very much time available on our short visit from the UK.

-As ever with the German documents, this actually gives us quite a lot of information – some of it confirming things we knew from other sources – some of it new.
+As ever with the German documents, this gives us quite a lot of information: some confirms things we knew from other sources; some is new.

 From the top, the record confirms that Leopold Weissenberg, kaufmann (merchant), of Jewish religion, died in Hindenburg on 18 August 1941 at 10.30pm.
 It confirms his address as Wernickestrasse 10, Gleiwitz.
 It tells us that he died in St Josef’s krankenhaus (hospital).

-The document goes on to state that Leopold was born on 26 February 1881 at Peiskretscham (now Pyskowice), and that his father was Albert Weissenberg – an Eisenbahngehilfe – a helper on the railways.
-It confirms the number on Leopold’s birth certificate as 31/1881.
+The document goes on to state that Leopold was born on 26 February 1881 at Peiskretscham (now Pyskowice), and that his father was Albert Weissenberg, an Eisenbahngehilfe, a helper on the railways.
+It confirms the number on Leopold’s birth registration document as 31/1881.

 His mother is given as Bettina Weissenberg, geb.
 Pinoff, who died in Beuthen / Bytom.

-The record then goes on to tells us that Leopold was married to Elsbet Sara geb.
+The record then states that Leopold was married to Elsbet Sara geb.
 Bloch, living at the same address in Gleiwitz.
-It gives the wrong year of birth in the margin – as 1883, instead of 1882 – these kinds of errors are not uncommon in such documents and can cause confusion.
+It gives the wrong year of birth in the margin, as 1883, instead of 1882.
+These kinds of errors are not uncommon in such documents and can cause confusion.

 It states that this was recorded in writing by the civil officer in charge at St Josef’s hospital on 18 August 1941, represented by [signature].